-You want it to be functional, secure, and protective while boosting your curb appeal.
-There are dozens of materials and brands, and types of siding that deciding what to do can be quite overwhelming.
-This post should help you have a much smoother decision-making process and end up with the perfect siding for you.
+You want it to be functional, secure, and protective while also boosting your home’s curb appeal.
+There are dozens of materials, brands, and types of siding out there, so deciding what to do can be quite overwhelming.
+You can select from a broad range of siding materials, such as:

 Know What Benefits You Want From Your Siding

-- Durability against wind and storms.
+- Durability against wind and storms

-- Lots of color options.
+- Lots of color options

-- Protection against leaks.
+- Protection against leaks

-- Fire and insect-resistance.
+- Fire and insect-resistance

-- Long life span.
+- Long life span

-- Unique curb appeal.
+- Unique curb appeal

-- Simple installation/replacement.
+- Simple installation/replacement

-- A high-quality brand with good reviews.
+- A high-quality brand with good reviews

 Weigh the Pros and Cons of Different Siding Materials